blink4535743jhu/Action_Recognition/README.md

-# Video Classification with UCF50 using the LRCN model
+# Action Recognition Classification with UCF50 using the LRCN model

 This project implements an action classification pipeline using the UCF50 dataset.
 It leverages a Long-term Recurrent Convolutional Network (LRCN) model that extracts spatial features from individual video frames via a ResNet backbone and learns temporal dynamics through an LSTM.
 The project includes scripts for preprocessing, training, and testing the model.